 On May 6, 2024, WRA began cutting the Harding grass in vegetation management area 1.
+In June and July 2024, WRA covered the cut grasses with reinforced plastic in order to allow the heat from the sun to kill the grass roots and prevent resprouting.

 The invasive vegetation removal plan developed by WRA calls for mechanical removal of pampas and Harding grasses.
 Because there is a possibility that pampas grass may resprout from its large root bases two years after the root bases were pulled from the ground, the plan considers a targeted use of herbicide to eradicate such root regrowth.
 Staff has requested that the consultant review the Marin County Integrated Pest Management (IPM) policy regarding herbicides approved for use by the Marin County Parks to eradicate pampas grass.
 The consultant reached out to the Marin IPM coordinator who informed the consultant that the IPM policy only applies to Marin County IPM sites and does not apply to Marin County Open Space District Preserves.
 The IPM coordinator did not have experience with herbicide use for pampas grass.
 Further research determined that one herbicide on the IPM list, fluazifop, may be effective on treating pampas grass.
 Upon direction from the Board, staff informed the consultant that the use of herbicides at this site will not be allowed.
 Staff requested that the consultant prepare a revised scope of work and cost proposal to eliminate the task for applying herbicides, and to replace it with a task for additional manual and mechanical removal efforts, if needed.
-On January 26, 2023, the Board, by Resolution No. 2024-002, authorized award of the First Addendum to the Sixth Amendment to PSA No. 2014-FT-13 with WRA, Inc. in an amount not to exceed \$167,000, for additional invasive vegetation removal
+On January 26, 2023, the Board, by Resolution No. 2024-002, authorized award of the First Addendum to the Sixth Amendment to PSA No. 2014-FT-13 with WRA, Inc. in an amount not to exceed \$167,000, for additional invasive vegetation removal work.